petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-the-about-us-page.md

    ![The About Us composition is set and now you can edit its elements to create your About Us page.](./creating-the-about-us-page/images/02.png)

-Now, add some information and images to the composition.
-Start by editing the first row.
+Add some information and images to the composition.
+Start by editing the first row:

 1. Select the first paragraph element and double-click its content to edit it.
 Erase its placeholder text and enter this text instead: